University of Derby2014 League Table Ranking 103

 This environmental & ethical ranking of the University is provided courtesy of the People & Planet Green League - the only comprehensive and independent green ranking of every UK university.
 Choosing a greener university can reduce your carbon footprint and improve your job prospects in a global low-carbon economy.

-- Derby University can trace its origins back to 1851 and has a long history of teaching art and design, education, health, technology and photography.
+- The University of Derby can trace its origins back to 1851 and has a well-established history of teaching art and design, education, health, technology and photography.
 It was formally established as a University in 1992.

 Location and transport

-- Buxton is a beautiful, small and friendly town, with lots of character, on the edge of the Peak District National Park.
-The halls of residence are centrally located, giving easy access to the range of shops, pubs and facilities situated in the town centre and just a couple of minutes walk from the Campus and Waitrose.
-Manchester is a train ride away.
+- Buxton is a beautiful, small and friendly spa town, with lots of character, on the edge of the Peak District National Park.
+The campus and halls of residence are centrally located, giving easy access to the range of shops, pubs and facilities situated in the town.

 Of our first degree new entrants: